Jayshree Samanta, MBBS, PhD

 Veterinary Neuroanatomy and Neurophysiology

 - DZ Radecki, HM Messling, JR Haggerty-Skeans, SK Bhamidipati, ED Clawson, CA Overman, MM Thatcher, JL Salzer, J Samanta.
 Relative Levels of Gli1 and Gli2 Determine the Response of Ventral Neural Stem Cells to Demyelination.
-(2020) Stem cell Reports 15 (5), 1047-1055
+(2020) Stem Cell Reports, PMID: 33125874.

 - JL Salzer, J Samanta, GJ Fishell.
 Method for enhancing remyelination using GLI1 inhibitors (2016) US Patent 9,248,128